sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/event-handlers.rst

 database/table size.

-When using the database event handler, SFTPPlus will store / update the newly generated events in the database.
+When using the database event handler, SFTPPlus will store / update the newly generated events in an SQLite3 database file.

 As each installation will have its own data and log retention policy, SFTPPlus will not delete any event.

 This can result in a database which will continuously grow in size.

-We assume that each site administrator will use standard database tools to manage the size of the database.
+We assume that each site administrator will set the auto-delete feature to manage the size of the database.

 The name of the database used to store the logs is `chevah_log_entries`.